stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 Python software development, but a few tools are so fundamental that you should install them even before you begin to write Python code.

+## Git for Version Control

+If you do not already use version control, you should also install [Git](http://git-scm.com/) on your system.
+Git is now effectively the standard version control tool for developers.

+Version control is obviously vital for collaborating with other programmers.
+It also enables you to efficiently copy your application to other systems for testing, deployment and backup.

+If Git is installed, Atom and Visual Studio Code provide you with access to information and features from Git directly in their user interfaces.
+If you use Visual Studio Code, you should also consider installing the [Git Lens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension, which enhances the integration with Git.

 ## pipenv for Virtual Environments

 Install [pipenv](https://docs.pipenv.org/) to manage your Python projects.
 It ensures that each of your Python projects use a separate set of packages, and provides other features to help you maintain your work, such as [checking the code](https://docs.pipenv.org/advanced/#code-style-checking) and [warning you about security issues in libraries](https://docs.pipenv.org/advanced/#detection-of-security-vulnerabilities).